 To work efficiently you need to activate a species list of your area.
 If your area is not covered and you have a complete checklist (synonymized if possible), contact us at greens[at]vegapp.de.
 We will ask for a citation and for a license allowing that use.
 The availability of species lists is currently a major limitation but more lists will be provided over time.

 A custom species table can be imported using the menu (Lookup > Species > Load from disk).
 To build your own list create a text file with nine columns delimited by ";" and store it as utf-8.
+This file needs to be named "species.txt" and sit in a folder which may have the short name of the list.
 Here is an example for the first lines of a valid file (wrapped lines):

 SPECIES_LU_VERSION; Short name of the list goes here